one-data-cookie/one-data-cookie.github.io/_notes/data-coding/Use launchd to run scripts on Mac.md

 - [How to Trigger Any Action When a File or Folder Changes](https://mayeu.me/post/how-to-trigger-any-action-when-a-file-or-folder-changes-on-macos-on-the-cheap/)

 ## Notes
-- `launchd` runs scheduled jobs after the computer wakes up, `cron` does not
+- `launchd` runs scheduled jobs after the computer wakes up, `cron` does not (but it can be useful sometimes)
 - `launchd` differentiates between *agents* and *daemons*.
 The main difference is that an *agent* is run on behalf of the logged in user while a *daemon* runs on behalf of the root user or any user you specify with the `UserName` key.
 - If you see `</true>` in `plist`, it specifies value for boolean key, like `RunAtLoad`
 - Commands from [here](https://developer.apple.com/forums/thread/665661?answerId=689612022#689612022)